schitupolu/MCP/README.md

 # MCP - Model Context Protocol
-Model Context Protocol - Overview, how to secure and exmaples
+Model Context Protocol - Overview, Security Risks, How to secure and examples

-### What is Model Context Protocol (MCP)?
+## What is Model Context Protocol (MCP)?

 As a result of the emergence of AI agents and RAG-based applications in recent years, there’s an increasing demand for customizing Large Language Models (LLMs) by integrating with external resources (e.g. RAG-based systems) and tools (e.g. Agent-based systems).
 This enhances LLMs’ existing capabilities by incorporating external knowledge and enabling autonomous task execution.